by Texas Homesteader ~

 I like to add a bit of oil to mine to made them more pliable.
 I guess lard would be better but it is something we don’t use.
 A friend gave me a small round cast iron griddle that is perfect for one tortilla. – Margy

 I’ve heard of others adding oil to their corn tortillas as well Margy.
-And my comal is only good for one tortilla at a time, but as I was telling another reader earlier – I may give my 2-burner cast-iron griddle a try next time.
-I’ll be sure to share how that goes! ~TxH~
+And my comal is only good for one tortilla at a time, but as I was telling another reader earlier – I also use 2-burner cast-iron griddle and it works great and makes tortillas faster! ~TxH~